Earthen/clj-cb/README.md

     ;; we create a bucket
     (def bucket (c/open-bucket cluster "gamesim-sample"))

+    ;; we authenticate with the bucket password, note: the password parameter on the c/bucket-open ;; no longer works and you will get the exception MixedAuthenticationException ;; Mixed mode authentication not allowed, use Bucket credentials, User credentials (rbac) or Certificate auth

+    (c/authenticate "gamesim-sample" "secret")

     ;; we get documents from bucket mapped
     (b/get bucket "Aaron1")